 Proving who is liable for your shoulder injury requires certain conditions to be met.
 You are required to prove that the person/s were responsible for your safety, that they failed in this responsibility and that the failure led to your shoulder injury.

 Road accidents can cause major trauma to the body, and the shoulder can be stretched out of place, leading to some of the injuries mentioned above.
 A heavy blow can also cause a lot of damage to the shoulder.
-Brachial plexus injuries are common in road traffic accidents, as well as nerve, tendon and muscle damage.
+Brachial plexus injuries are common in road traffic accidents, as well as nerve, tendon and muscle damage or a dislocation injury.

 The way in which you’d ascertain whether you have a reason to make a shoulder injury claim is by taking an outsider’s look at the events that had occurred.
 There are three components that make up validity of claims and they are as follows: